Nanopublication/nanopub-js/CONTRIBUTING.md

 `@nanopub/display` depends on `@nanopub/utils`, so you will probably want to publish the 2 if you made changes in `utils` that are used in `display`

-First make sure you are logged in with your NPM account:
+Login with your NPM account:

 ```bash
 npm login
 ```

-You can run `yarn publish` from the root to build and publish all libraries:
+Run `yarn publish` from the root to build and publish all libraries:

 ```bash
 yarn publish